2301 Plastic Surgery: Michael A. Bogdan, MD, FACS

 Why Choose Dr. Bogdan for Your Tummy Tuck Surgery

-Dr. Michael Bogdan is a top board-certified plastic surgeon specializing in abdominoplasty for residents of the Dallas-Fort Worth area.
+Dr. Michael Bogdan is a top board-certified plastic surgeon specializing in abdominoplasty for residents of Fort Worth, Plano, and other cities near Grapevine, TX.
 He has extensive training and experience performing tummy tuck surgery, and he can help you to regain a tighter, flatter midsection with either a full or partial abdominoplasty.
-If you would like to learn more about abdominoplasty, request a consultation with Dr. Bogdan at his office in Grapevine.
+If you would like to learn more about abdominoplasty, request a consultation with Dr. Bogdan.

 How Much Does a Tummy Tuck Cost in Texas?